Find answers to frequently asked questions about paying your tuition.

 You must contact the State Central Collections Unit to make all payment arrangements.
 You can contact SCCU at 410-767-1220 or toll-free at 800-705-3493.
 You can also visit the Maryland Department of Budget and Management website.

-Once an account has been paid in full at the State Central Collections Unit (SCCU), all requests for services (registration, transcripts, diplomas, commencement reviews, transcript reviews, etc.) will be restored.
+Once an account has been paid in full at the State Central Collections Unit (SCCU), all requests for services (registration, diplomas, commencement reviews, etc.) will be restored.
 After payment in full has been made to SCCU, please have SCCU send us a "Paid in Full" receipt by fax to 301-985-7858.

 Some students choose private or alternative student loans as a supplement or alternative to federal loans.
 Alternative or private loans are available to creditworthy borrowers and usually have higher interest rates than federal loans.
 Please note that some lenders may cover additional education expenses, including previous college balances.